-KIN 1 Orientation for Student-Athlete Success
+KIN1 Orientation for Student-Athlete Success

-Units: 1.0 Hours: 1.0 Lecture Transferable: CSU; CSU-GE:E; GAV-GE:E1
+Units: 1.0 Hours: 1.0 Lecture Transferable: CSU: CSU-GE:E: GAV-GE:E1

 This course identifies and clarifies issues relevant to student-athletes.
-Students will learn practical skills which will assist them in obtaining their educational objectives, such as proper use of library services, time management and test and note taking information.
+Students will be exposed to the student services available to them and learn practical skills which will assist them in obtaining their educational objectives.
+Time management techniques, goal setting, test and note taking skills, academic eligibility, and transfer rules will be covered.
 Previously listed as PE 1.

-KIN 2 Introduction to Physical Education
+KIN 2 Introduction to Kinesiology